jespernytun/tp-signal/README.md

 All scripts were written in MATLAB / GNU Octave and are fully reproducible.

 ---
+## Authors
+Jesper NYTUN
+Peder TRONES

+These scripts were developed as a part of coursework at INSA Toulouse
 ## Overview

 ### Project 1: Fourier Coefficients Calculation (`TP1_1.m`)